nibble0101/backend-technologies/README.md

       -  LocalStrategy is a class( Not sure.
 Need to look it up!).
 When creating an instance of LocalStrategy, you pass one argument which is a function
   - Create an instance of LocalStrategy like:
      ```javascript
-        new LocalStrategy( function(username, password, done){
+        new LocalStrategy( function(username, password, done){   }) // Pass a function called verify callback as an argument
-             //Do whatever you want here.
-For examle retrieving a user from a database

-             done(null, null)
-             })

      ```
        -  The function passed in as an argument (called `verify callback`) to LocalStrategy takes three arguments: `password`, `username` and `done`. `done` is a callback function which also takes two arguments.
 What purpose does `done` serve?